-Our district has vibrant biotechnology, information technology, and clean energy industries and we must advocate for federal policies that support their continued growth.
+Our district has vibrant biotechnology, information technology, and clean energy industries and Mike has been an active proponent for federal policies to support their continued growth.

-Because no full-time American worker should ever live in poverty, I support a gradual increase in the federal minimum wage to $15, implemented at a pace that allows employers to adapt their business plans.
+Because no full-time American worker should ever live in poverty, Mike supports increasing the federal minimum wage to $15 per hour, implemented at a pace that allows employers to adapt their business plans.
 Exhaustive research over the past few decades suggests raising the minimum wage produces better outcomes not only for workers, but also for their children and families.
 Mike co-sponsored the Raise the Wage Act, which passed in the House this past year.

-Finally, I believe we must fight for additional Wall Street reform and prevent corporations from sending jobs and profits overseas.
+Finally, Mike believes that we must fight for additional Wall Street reform and prevent corporations from sending jobs and profits overseas.
 We also must guard against the sort of risky business and lending practices that led to our last financial collapse.

 - Worked to repeal the state and local tax (SALT) deduction cap, which has been especially harmful for California’s families.
 He co-sponsored the bipartisan Restoring Tax Fairness for States and Localities Act, to eliminate the SALT cap, which recently passed in the House, as well as the SALT Deductibility Act.